giuseppeporcelli/OAuthConsole/README.md

 OAuthConsole
 ============

-A tool to test and debug OAuth2 services.
+Tool for testing and debugging OAuth2 services.